-At DXC Technology, we seek to build and sustain supplier relationships and a global supply chain that reflect the core values of inclusion and diversity, human rights, health and safety, and environmental sustainability that are critically important to us and to our clients and partners.
-Our forward-thinking approach to supply chain management helps ensure that our suppliers contribute to DXC's responsible business practices in areas such as screening for abuses including slavery and the use of child labor; complying with environmental, health and safety regulations and industry best practices; and implementing rigorous programs to eliminate bribery and other illegal behavior.
+At DXC Technology, we seek to work with suppliers who practice and promote the core values of inclusion and diversity, human rights, health and safety, and environmental sustainability that are critically important to us and to our customers and partners.
+We expect our suppliers to adhere to DXC's responsible business practices in areas such as screening for abuses including modern slavery and the use of child labor; complying with environmental, health, and safety regulations and industry best practices; and implementing rigorous programs to eliminate bribery and other illegal behavior.

-DXC has integrated the evaluation of social and environmental criteria in the supply chain selection process and expects suppliers to share a commitment to sustainability in line with DXC's Responsible Supply Chain Principles.
+DXC has integrated the evaluation of social and environmental criteria in our supply chain selection process and expects suppliers to share a commitment to sustainability in line with DXC's Responsible Supply Chain Principles.
 An addendum titled Responsible Supply Chain Principles is included in DXC's global supplier contracts, and suppliers and associated subcontractors are expected to agree to it and adhere as it pertains to human rights, labor and corruption, and environmental management.

 As part of our supplier management process, we ask suppliers that exceed a certain business volume with us to answer a supplier sustainability questionnaire, which covers how they respect internationally recognized human rights, labor and anti-corruption standards, diversity and environmental sustainability, supplier diversity, and data security.
 Our screening to date has not identified major risks or significant negative impacts related to their social or environmental performance.
-In the event of major non-compliance with our standards, we would work with our suppliers and request corrective actions.
+In the event of major non-compliance with our standards, we would work with our suppliers and request corrective actions as necessary.
 We also use background checks at the early stages of our tender process.